microsoft/pxt-arcade/docs/skillmap/shark/shark1a.md

 ---

 Play with your project in the game window to remember where you left off.
-Can you connect each chunk of code with actions on the screen?
+Do you remember which chunk of code connects to each action on the screen?